brodieaustin/avalon-novel/index.markdown

 "Then create a better network.
 I am not a spymaster; I do not excel at spycraft."
 The senior advisor sighed heavily.
 "Do you have something you with to add?"

-"I do not with the Crown's Treasurer surely does."
+"I do not but the Crown's Treasurer surely does."

-The Treasurere was a nervous man, who rarely spoke in these meetings.
+The Treasurer was a nervous man, who rarely spoke in these meetings.
 He shuffled his papers as a preamble to speaking.
 "Please Lord Treasurer go on.
 What bad news do you have to deliver?"

 "The bad...bad news your highness, is that the Crown's coffers are not as full as they once were."

 "And why is this?
 Why has nothing been said to me?
 Shouldn't expanding the kingdom bring more, not less, revenue?"

 "Spending, certainly.
 Spending is an issue.
-And...and out tax collectors.
+And...and our tax collectors.
 They are being run out of villages.
 Several heads of houses have refused them entry on their lands."

 "That is sedition.
 Treason.
 They should be tried and judged."